mapmeld/crowdbotblock/README.md

 <img src="http://p.twimg.com/AgwrF22CMAA5HoQ.jpg"/>

 ## Roadmap
-CrowdBotBlock is based on [CrowdBot](https://github.com/mapmeld/CrowdBot), which let you program an Arduino in C.
+CrowdBotBlock is based on [CrowdBot](https://github.com/mapmeld/CrowdBot), which let you program an Arduino in C. The roadmap to making similar and then brand new features:

 <ul>
 <li>Livestream data and console.log messages</li>